-5.2.2.
-Agricultural Accessory Structures and Uses
+5.2.3.
+Agricultural Accessory Uses

-The following structures and uses as further detailed in Table 5-2 are considered accessory to any agricultural use defined as agricultural by this Code:
+The following uses as further detailed in Table 5-2 are considered agricultural accessory uses:

-- · Agricultural, farming, ranching and dairy vehicles, equipment and material, barns, sheds, etc.; - Domesticated livestock and pets, subject to the requirements of this Code; - Any residential accessory structure, or use; - Outside storage incidental to and necessary for uses allowed on the property (but not junk yards); - Fence, wall or hedge; - Fuel storage for the farming, ranching, or dairy vehicles and equipment, subject to any Fire District or Fire Marshal Requirements; - Antennas, radio facilities, and satellite dishes, subject to the requirements of this Code; - Solar energy systems and wind-powered generator; and - Airplane hangar for personal use on property 2.5 acres or greater, where the property owner can demonstrate authority to utilize an adjacent or nearby airport or private airport.
+- · Agricultural, farming, ranching, and dairies, etc. - Domesticated livestock and pets, subject to the requirements of this Code; - · Any residential accessory structure, or use; - Outside storage incidental to and necessary for uses allowed on the property (but not junk yards); - Fuel storage for the farming, ranching, or dairy vehicles and equipment, subject to any Fire District or Fire Marshal Requirements;